carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - In the beginning, a few possible overrides will be provided, eventually only the exact match one
 - The user cannot copy different OCI Images to different registries

+##### Destination field in overrides

+This field can be used in 2 different ways:

+1. the value starts with a `/`

+   When this is the case `destinationRepo: /here` the OCI Image will be copied to `registry.io/here`. `imgpkg` assumes that the OCI Image should be copied to the root of the Registry

+1. the value does not start with `\`

+   When the Bundle is being copied to `registry.io/place/bundle` then the OCI Image will be copied to `registry.io/place/img`. `imgpkg` assumes that the OCI Image will be copied to the same Registry and Namespace as the Bundle.

 ##### Exact match

 This overrides will do an exact match of the OCI Image present in `.imgpkg/images.yml` and will copy the OCI Image to